Leadership

 Build trust through transparency

-Share decisions, context, and expectations freely.
-Trust isn't built by title — it's built by showing up clearly over time.
+I share decisions, context, and expectations freely, because trust isn't built because of a title, it's built by showing up clearly over time.

 06